ga4gh/tool-registry-service-schemas/index.md

 #### TRS V1 vs TRS V2

-TRS V1 is the initial release of the schema and is intended for production sites that desire stability.
+TRS V1 is the initial release of the schema.
 It is available at https://github.com/ga4gh/tool-registry-service-schemas/releases/tag/1.0.0 .
-TRS V2 is an ongoing version of the schema that is currently undergoing beta development and is under review by GA4GH as an official standard.
-Currently, it proposes a number of changes both major and minor.
-As of the current date (August 12, 2019) it includes the [following changes](https://github.com/ga4gh/tool-registry-service-schemas/compare/1.0.0...2.0.0-beta.3)
+TRS V2 is a newer version of the schema, it proposes a number of changes both major and minor.
+V2 is recommended.
+As of the current date (December 9, 2020) it includes the [following changes](https://github.com/ga4gh/tool-registry-service-schemas/compare/1.0.0...2.0.0)

-As a brief summary, changes include
+As a brief summary, some changes include

 ##### Breaking Changes
 * conversion of many parameters and object properties from kebab case (hyphens) to snake case (underscores) to better support Javascript tooling and to better match other GA4GH cloud workstream APIs